Signature moments to characterize laws of stochastic processes: Learning in Non-locally Compact Spaces

-To extend Example~\ref{Ex:compactMoments} from compact to non-compact $\calX$, we need to \begin{enumerate}[label=(\alph*)] \item find a map $\Phi:\calX\rightarrow E$ that behaves like monomials, \item find a TVS $\calF\subset \RR^\calX$ such that $\calF^\prime$ includes the probability measures on $\calX$, \item have a Stone--Weierstrass-type result for (a subset of) $\{x\mapsto\langle \ell,\Phi(x) \rangle ,\ell\in E^\prime\}$. \end{enumerate} Point~\ref{itm:mon} must take into account the concrete choice of $\calX$; for the case when $\calX$ is a pathspace, we discuss in detail in Section~\ref{sec: ordered moments} how the (normalized) signature has these properties.
-Here, we address points~\ref{itm:F} and~\ref{itm:SW} in full generality.
-Note that for non-locally compact spaces $\calX$ it is often easy to find $\calF$ such that exactly one of~\ref{itm:F} and~\ref{itm:SW} holds, but not both; typically the dual is either too small, or Stone--Weierstrass-type results are not known or involve conditions that are hard to verify.
-Below we recall a result of Giles~\cite{giles1971generalization} which determines a convenient choice of $\calF$ with the above properties. \begin{Def} Let $\calX$ be a topological space.
+To extend Example~\ref{Ex:compactMoments} from a compact subset $\calX$ of $\RR^d$ to a general non-compact data domain $\calX$, we need to \begin{enumerate}[label=(\alph*)] \item find a map $\Phi:\calX\rightarrow E$ that behaves like ``monomials'' so that linear functionals and consequently linear functionals $\langle \ell,\Phi(x)\rangle$ behave like ``polynomials'' in $x$; put more abstractly, $ \calF_0 \coloneqq \{x \mapsto \langle \ell, \Phi(x) \rangle: \ell \in E'\}$ should form a point-separating algebra, \item find a TVS $\calF\subset \RR^\calX$ such that $\calF^\prime$ includes the probability measures on $\calX$, \item have a Stone--Weierstrass-type result that shows that $\calF_0$ is dense in $\calF$. \end{enumerate} Point~\ref{itm:mon} must take into account the concrete choice of $\calX$.
+Unfortunately, already for the arguably simple case $\calX=\RR^d$ we know that the standard monomial map from Examples~\ref{ex:vector data} and~\ref{Ex:compactMoments} does not work since there exist unbounded random variables that have different laws but the same moment sequence, see Appendix~\ref{ex:example nonchar}.
+Further, for non-locally compact spaces $\calX$ (like the space of paths) it is often easy to find a function class $\calF$ such that exactly one of~\ref{itm:F} and~\ref{itm:SW} holds, but not both; typically the dual space $\calF'$ is either too small, or Stone--Weierstrass-type results are not known or involve conditions that are hard to verify.

+Below we recall a result of \citet{giles1971generalization} which provides a surprisingly elegant and general roadmap on what is needed to addresses all points~\ref{itm:mon},~\ref{itm:F}, and~\ref{itm:SW}. \begin{definition} Let $\calX$ be a topological space.
 We say that a function $\psi:\calX\rightarrow \RR$ vanishes at infinity if for all $\epsilon>0$ there exists a compact set $K\subset\calX$ such that $\sup_{x\in\calX\setminus K}|\psi(x)|<\epsilon$.
 Denote with $B_0(\calX,\RR)$ the set of functions that vanish at infinity.
-The strict topology\footnote{What we call strict topology above is sometimes referred to as the generalized strict topology (the term ``strict topology'' was previously used for the above construction on locally compact spaces; see~\cite{buck1958bounded}).} on $C_b(\calX,\RR)$ is the topology generated by the seminorms
+The strict topology on $C_b(\calX,\RR)$ is the topology generated by the seminorms